goadams/web-color-2/README.md

 # Web Color Tools
 A website with color tools commonly used in web development.

-- Note: Not all features are implemented yet
+Note: At this time, colors and palettes are not saved if you leave the page.

 ## Random Color
 - Get a random color
 - Save colors for later